The Honorable Alejandro Mayorkas

 Dear Secretary Mayorkas and Secretary Blinken:

-Unfortunately, Venezuela and Syria are not the only countries experiencing conditions that warrant TPS designations.
-It is our belief that such conditions exist in a number of other countries not yet designated for TPS.
 As Catholics, we believe wholeheartedly in protecting the sanctity of every human life.
-This includes addressing situations in which people are needlessly put into harm’s way.
-As “the statutory embodiment of safe haven,”5 TPS is an important tool provided by Congress to minimize such occurrences.
-It also ensures that those who are unable to return to their countries of origin can support themselves and their families and make positive contributions to American communities, consistent with their God-given dignity.
-Consequently, we urge the Administration to make full use of its TPS authority by redesignating Venezuela, extending Syria’s current designation and redesignating the country, and providing protection to nationals of other countries warranting TPS designations.
+TPS is an important tool provided by Congress to protect human life and to ensure that those who remain in the U.S. under protected status can support themselves and their families and make positive contributions to American communities, consistent with their God-given dignity.
+Therefore, we urge the Administration to make full use of its TPS authority by extending and redesignating Haiti, Somalia, and Yemen, and providing protection to nationals of other countries warranting new designations.

 Thank you for considering our requests and for your work on behalf of the common good.